urbanengr/bikeshare/README.md

 The quit option is not functional and not a requirement for filter selection.
 > removed quit option from user prompts

+2. def select_city()
+The user input prompt for city selection shows ‘quit’ as a choice.
+However, if ‘quit’ is entered the program does not quit but continues to the date_filter function.
+> modify first if statement
+> add if statement to main function for restart option

 ### Credits
 Udacity nanodegree - Programming for Data Science with Python